 HE WILL move happily and readily forward into a soft contact but now with a nice open frame instead of curling up and not taking the rein forward.
 He is accepting of the leg and no longer shows the resistances that caused so many problems in his past.

 ALTHOUGH already trained for elementary/medium level dressage movements, this horse has had to be taken right back to the very basics of early ridden training in order to break his less desirable habits and restore his confidence, both in himself and a rider.

 SUCH a joy to ride a horse that is so soft and responsive.

-THE reward for us is seeing the visible results of all our hard work; there can be no disputing the difference in the gelding below) yet we are only a matter of weeks into his training - there is still a long journey ahead.
+THE reward for us is seeing the visible results of all our hard work; there can be no disputing the difference in the gelding below yet the two photograhs were taken only a few weeks into his training although there is still a long journey ahead.